-For musical intelligences, include a separate area for music listening and creating, perhaps with soundproofing or headphones.
+For musical intelligence, including a separate area for music listening and creating, perhaps with soundproofing or headphones.

-For naturalistic intelligences, an outdoor space or indoor aquarium or terrarium could be provided.
+For naturalistic intelligence, outdoor space or indoor aquarium or terrarium could be provided.

-For interpersonal intelligences, there should be an area with large tables for group work, while for intrapersonal intelligences there should be areas for individual activities.
+For interpersonal intelligence, there should be an area with large tables for group work, while for intrapersonal intelligence there should be areas for individual activities.

-How to Identify the Intelligences in Your Classroom
+How to Identify the Intelligence in Your Classroom

 Expand Upon Traditional Activities: